Home » Prague » Prague Zoo tickets

 During the peak season of June to August, Prague Zoo opens at 9 am and closes at 9 pm, and during the shoulder months of April, May, September, and October, it opens at 9 am and closes at 6 pm.

-The last entry is half an hour before the closing time of the Zoo.
+The last entry is half an hour before the Zoo’s closing time.

 On weekends, public holidays, and school holidays, the ticket counters at the Southern and Northern gates of the Zoo open to handle the increase in visitors.

-Prague Zoo is spread over 60 hectares with a wide variety of open-air and indoor exhibits.
+Prague Zoo is spread over 60 hectares with various open-air and indoor exhibits.

 Make sure you have a map of the Zoo to help you move around faster.